survivejs/webpack-book/manuscript/optimizing_build/03_adding_hashes_to_filenames.md

 ### Extracting a Manifest

-We have done most of the work already when we set up `extractBundle`.
+We have done most of the work already when we set up `extractBundles`.
 To extract the manifest, a single change is required:

 **webpack.config.js**